 Choosing a throwing knife

 Shorter, lighter throwing knives are generally harder to throw.
-They turn more quickly and it's a little more difficult figuring out your distance from the target based on how they land.
+They turn more quickly and it's a little more difficult figuring out your distance from the target based on how they land as it all tends to happen very quickly.

 You don't want a blade that is too heavy.
 A general rule is 1 ounce for every inch but you may want to go slightly lighter than that.
 An easier way to look at it is get something long enough and then look at the thickness.
 3 - 4mm thickness should give you a decent weight.